-To improve your financial position, to grow your wealth and ultimately achieve your notion of financial freedom, to become rich, you need to be in a state of constant learning.
+To improve your financial position, grow your wealth, and ultimately achieve your notion of financial freedom, to become wealthy, you need to be in a state of constant learning.

 And if you do maintain a learning process you are far more likely to achieve success than if you assume you know it all, especially if your knowledge to date hasn’t gotten you the results you are looking to achieve.

 Everybody will have a different definition.
 But it is important to define what it means to you.
-For example, is it an amount of money in the bank, is it an income level that exceeds your costs, is it a passive income stream that exceeds your costs?
+For example, is it an amount of money in the bank, an amount of assets, is it an income level that exceeds your costs, or is it a passive income stream that exceeds your costs?

 Our brain has an incredible power to deliver us what we want, as long as we a clear and precise as to what it is.